the-turing-way/the-turing-way/book/website/reproducible-research/rdm/personal.md

     * understands that participation is voluntarily
     * understands that they may withdraw from the study at any time without giving reasons and without penalty
     * understands how the data will be managed, shared and archived (as detailed in the information sheet)
-       * to increase the chance of your data to be reused, do not promise to delete the data but instead ask for consent to retain and share the data (see Meyer 2018)
+       * to increase the chance of your data to be reused, do not promise to delete the data but instead ask for consent to retain and share the data (see {cite}`Meyer2018personaldata`)
 * Signature and date of signing for the participant and the researcher

 Think ahead and plan how you will: